Thursday, November 21, 2024

 In the event a card has to be used for a true emergency, choose the one with the lowest interest rate.
 Pay this balance off as soon as possible while still making the payments on the debt consolidation loan.
 If there is any doubt as to whether the situation is a true emergency, turn to a trusted advisor to get a second opinion.
 This helps to prevent purchases that truly aren’t needed.

-Avoid canceling the credit cards, however.
-Doing so could have a negative impact on your credit score.
+Avoid cancelling the credit cards, however.
+Doing so could hurt your credit score.
 The score drops because the amount of available credit decreases, and this is something the credit reporting agencies take into consideration when determining a person’s score.

 Try to make additional payments on the debt.
 For example, a person who gets paid every two weeks can make an extra payment each year simply by having money taken from each paycheck to go to the loan.
 Every additional payment allows the loan to be paid off faster.